fholger/openvr_fsr/README.md

 in the lower resolution picture.
 The second step is a sharpening step to counter some of the blur introduced by the upscaling.

+### About NVIDIA Image Scaling

+NVIDIA Image Scaling (NIS for short) is NVIDIA's answer to FSR.
+Like FSR, it is an upscaling algorithm intended to scale a lower-resolution rendered frame to a higher-resolution output.
+The algorithm works differently, though, and so the output of NIS will differ from that of FSR.
+It is hard to say which one is better.
+It may come down to personal preference and even the particular game you are using it for.
+Feel free to experiment with both, that's why both are available in this mod :)

 ### Notes about image quality

-Note that, unlike DLSS, FSR is *not* an anti-aliasing solution.
-Any aliasing and shimmering edges present in the original image will not be fixed by FSR.
-As such, the final image quality of FSR depends a lot on the particular game you are using it with. *AMD specifically advises that FSR should be used in conjunction with the highest-quality anti-aliasing setting a game has to offer.* In the case of VR games, that means enabling MSAA if it is available, or else TAA.
-You may also want to experiment with turning off any sort of post-processing effects in the games, as some of these should ideally run after FSR, but with this plugin will run before it and so may negatively affect the image quality.
+Note that, unlike DLSS, FSR/NIS is *not* an anti-aliasing solution.
+Any aliasing and shimmering edges present in the original image will not be fixed in the output.
+As such, the final image quality depends a lot on the particular game you are using it with. *AMD specifically advises that FSR should be used in conjunction with the highest-quality anti-aliasing setting a game has to offer.* In the case of VR games, that means enabling MSAA if it is available, or else TAA.
+You may also want to experiment with turning off any sort of post-processing effects in the games, as some of these should ideally run after FSR/NIS, but with this plugin will run before it and so may negatively affect the image quality.

 ### Installation instructions